Antares-Network/CSSC-Bot/README.md

 ```py
 python rolebot.py
 ```
+(replace *python* with the interpreter that has the correct version from the first step)

 The bot should become responsive.
-If there are errors, they can be found in **logs/bot.txt**.
+You can check for errors in **logs/bot.txt**.

 ## Project Structure

 All python files are located in the **modules** folder, the only exception is **rolebot.py** - it is the interface of the bot.

 **modules/logger.py** - code for logging errors for this project.
-There are 2 log files: **logs/bot.txt** and **logs/discord.txt**. bot.txt is used for errors caused by the bot, and discord.txt is used for errors that are sent from your Discord server.
+There are 3 log files: **logs/bot.txt**, **logs/discord.txt**, and **logs/server.txt**. bot.txt is used for errors caused by the bot, discord.txt is used for errors that are sent from your Discord server, and server.txt is used for errors logged by the machine the bot is running on.

 **modules/persistance.py** - used for creating json files that need to be persisted.
 Currently, it keeps track of the IDs of the messages that the bot creates.
 This makes those messages accessable by the bot after it reboots.
-The message ID json file is stored at **json/msg_ids.json**.
+The message ID JSON file is stored at **json/msg_ids.json**.

 **modules/role_poll.py** - module for the role reaction polls.
 There are two, one for selecting a college year, and another for choosing an occupation at UWM.
 The role reaction poll options are represented by objects that extend `ReactionPoll`.
 The existing classes that extend it are `CollegeYearPoll` and `CollegeStaffPoll`.
-You can add a new reaction poll by creating a key, extending the ReactionPoll class, and editing the `polls` variable, like so:
+You can add a new reaction poll by creating a key, extending the `ReactionPoll` class, and editing the `polls` variable, like so:

 ```python